One of my client’s posts went “viral” on the weekend.

 It’s the ripple effect, or chain reaction of on-sharing that allows the item of content to be seen by a much larger audience than originally expected.
-Usually one that is much larger than the the original sharer’s own online community.
+Usually, one that is much larger than the original sharer’s own online community.

 Facebook actually has its own specific definition of vitality:

 “the number of people who have created a story from your post as a percentage of the number of people who have seen it.”